mlswg/mls-architecture/draft-ietf-mls-architecture.md

 clients know who is in the group at all times.
 This means that - if all Members of the group and the Authentication Service are honest - no other parties than the members of the current group can read and write messages protected by the protocol for that Group.
+Note that when BasicCredential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.

 Beware though, the link between the cryptographic identity of the Client and the real identity of the User is important.
 With some Authentication Service designs, a private or centralized authority can be trusted to generate or validate signature keypairs used in the MLS protocol.
 This is typically the case in some of the biggest messaging infrastructures.

+Details about how to verify the identity of a client depend on the MLS Credential type used.
+For example, cryptographic verification of credentials can be largely performed autonomously on the clients for the `x509` Credential type.
+In contrast, when MLS clients use the `basic` Credential type, a larger degree of trust must be placed in a (likely) centralized authentication resource.

 While this service is often very well protected from external attackers, it might be the case that this service is compromised.
 In such infrastructure, the AS could generate or validate a signature keypair for an identity which is not the expected one.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.

+> **RECOMMENDATION:**
+> Select the strongest MLS Credential type available among the
+> target members of an MLS group.

 In the case where an adversarial keypair is generated for a specific identity, an infrastructure without any transparency mechanism or out-of-band